 What are 12v Children’s Ride-On Cars?

-Both vehicle types offer similar features, but each has its advantages and disadvantages; here’s a quick run-through of the main differences:
+Both 12v and 24v ride on toys offer similar features, but each has its advantages and disadvantages; here’s a quick run-through of the main differences:

-- Battery life: 24v cars typically drive longer than 12v cars from a single charge.
+- Battery life: 24v cars typically last longer than 12v cars from a single charge.

-- Speed: 24v cars tend to go faster than 12v cars.
+- Speed: 24v cars tend to have a higher maximum speed than 12v cars.

 - Cost: 12v cars cost less than 24v cars.
 You won’t have to pay as much for a 12v car.

-- Size: 12v cars are smaller than 24v cars, making them easier to store and transport.
+- Size: 12v cars are generally smaller than 24v cars, making them easier to store and transport.

-- Charging: 12v and 24v actually take roughly the same amount of time to charge.
+- Charging: 12v and 24v take roughly the same time to charge.